morrislab/TrackSigFreq/README.md

 `devtools::install_github("morrislab/TrackSigFreq")`

 # Demo

+Treated in greater detail in the package vignette.

 Using the example data provided in `extdata/`, the following code will plot the signature trajectory, and return the fitted mixture of signatures for each bin, the bins where changepoints were detected, and the ggplot object.

 1. First, restrict the list of signatures to fit exposure for.
 This is recommended for improving speed by making the model smaller.
 Here, we choose a threshold of 5%, meaning that signatures with exposure under this across all timepoints will not be fit.